alicommit-malp/Easy-Retry/README.md

 await new EasyRetry().Retry(async () => await Task_NetworkBound());
 ```

-Or you can use the retry options to customize the behaviour of the retry algorithm as follows
+Or you can use the retry options to customize the behavior of the retry algorithm as follows

 ```c#
 await _easyRetry.Retry(async () => await Task_NetworkBound()